 If you own a rental home that you've decided to sell, finding a buyer could be as easy as offering your tenant the option to buy it.
 She may be happily settled where she is and could be ready to own her home.
 If that piece falls into place, it will save you time and money marketing you rental home.
 You're not out of the woods yet, though.
 Once your tenant agrees to buy the house, you still have to go through the process of selling it, just as if it were to any other buyer.

-Consider doing a contract-for-deed.
 You may want to finance the home for your tenant if she is unable to get a loan for the home through a mortgage company.
 If she's rented from you for an extended period of time, you'll have an idea of whether she pays her bills on time.
 Even so, you'll still want to obtain a credit report and get confirmation of her on-going employment to verify that she has the resources to pay for the home.

-Sign the contract.
 Have your attorney draw up the sales contract once all of the terms have been agreed upon and you know what your tenant's financing and down payment plans are.
 Both you and the tenant will sign the contract.

-Get the title work.
-Ask the attorney to order a title report on the home in preparation for closing on the house.
+You can ask the attorney to order a title report on the home in preparation for closing on the house.
 Your attorney may already have taken care of this issue, but it's wise to make sure that it gets done.

 - George Doyle/Stockbyte/Getty Images